stuarthicks/otp/README.md

 make SECRET=$SECRET
 ```

-This will produce `bin/otp`.
+This will produce the executable `otp`.
 Use it however you want.

 Put it on your path, rename it, compile a separate one for separate services (don't share the same secret between services).
 I make no guarantees on the usefullness nor security of this code.